Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

 If you want to use the shaping mode for native components (cf the demo), you need "jna_WindowUtils.jar" in your classpath.

+If you want to use the HTML editor, you need the zip of the FCK editor in your classpath.

 3. Any tutorial or demo?

 The DJ NativeSwing Demo presents all the features of the NativeSwing library,